BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_solvency II - level 2.pdf.md

 **Data used in the internal model**

-1. Data used in the internal model shall only be considered accurate for the purposes of Article 121(3) of Directive 2009/138/EC where all of the following conditions are met:
+1. Data used in the internal model shall only be considered accurate for the purposes of Article 121(3) of Directive/EC where all of the following conditions are met:

 (a) the data are free from material errors;

 (b) data from different time periods used for the same estimation are consistent;

 (c) the data are recorded in a timely manner and consistently over time.
 --- Page 148 ---

-2. Data used in the internal model shall only be considered complete for the purposes of Article 121(3) of Directive 2009/138/EC where all of the following conditions are met:
+2. Data used in the internal model shall only be considered complete for the purposes of Article 121(3) of Directive/EC where all of the following conditions are met:

 (a) data include sufficient historical information to assess the characteristics of the underlying risk, in particular to identify trends in the risks;